-Recommended Preparation: AGR 3 introduction to Agriculture Business 34 hours lecture/51 hours lab The study of principles and practices of the selling process: Selling strategies and approaches, why and how people buy, prospecting, territory management and customer service.
+34 hours lecture/51 hours lab The study of principles and practices of the selling process: Selling strategies and approaches, why and how people buy, prospecting, territory management and customer service.
 Self-management, communication, and interpersonal skills necessary in developing leadership qualities and facilitating teamwork within the agribusiness sector will be explored.
 Students will gain experience through role-play, formal sales presentations, and job shadowing.
 The course content is organized to give students an in-depth understanding of the factors and influences that affect the agribusiness industry on a day to day basis.

-AGR 8 - Introduction to Animal Production 3.0 units CSU/UC (Unit limitation) Recommended Preparation: ENGL105 or equivalent assessment placement.
+AGR 8 - Introduction to Animal Production 3.0 units

+CSU/UC (Unit limitation)

-51 hours lecture This course is specifically designed for students planning to raise livestock for personal use with limited resources, with emphasis placed on its importance in agriculture and to the local and national economy; common breeds, specialty breeds, terminology, and cycles of production; and its importance and use of the basic sciences in the livestock industry.
+This course is specifically designed for students planning to raise livestock for personal use with limited resources, with emphasis placed on its importance in agriculture and to the local and national economy; common breeds, specialty breeds, terminology, and cycles of production; and its importance and use of the basic sciences in the livestock industry.